 Next SLA – Tech Engagement (Resolution Plan) Summary:

 The Next SLA – Tech Engagement widget details the open tickets assigned to you and which ones are coming up on the Tech Engagement SLA Due list.
-By focusing on the Ready to Be Resolved list, hitting SLA’s should happen naturally.
+By focusing on the Ready to Engage list, hitting SLA’s should happen naturally.
 This widget is provided so that when time permits, you have a glimpse into what is ahead of you.

 Next SLA – Completion (Resolve) Summary: